elugens/hello-javascript/docs/general-javascript-questions/data-types/json-methods-tojson.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> JSON is a data format for exchanging data between systems, while JSONP (JSON with Padding) is a technique that allows JavaScript code to make cross-domain requests, bypassing the Same-Origin Policy.
+</div><br/>
-  <div><strong>Interview Response:</strong> The difference between JSON and JSONP is that JSON is a simple data format for communication between different systems, and JSONP is also known as JSON with Padding.
+  <div><strong>Technical Response:</strong> The difference between JSON and JSONP is that JSON is a simple data format for communication between different systems, and JSONP is also known as JSON with Padding.
 JSONP is a methodology for using that format with cross-domain ajax requests while not being affected by same-origin policy issues.
 The critical thing to remember with JSONP is that it is not a protocol or data type, and it is just a way of loading a script on the fly and processing the script that gets introduced to the page.
 In the spirit of JSONP, this means introducing a new JavaScript object from the server into the client application/ script.
 </div>
   </div>
 </details>